SlightlyRadioactive/vue-resume-builder/README.md

 - [x] ~~Turn the "Additional info" section into its own component~~
 - [x] ~~Add the option to toggle sections visibility~~
-- [ ] Add the option to toggle list items within sections visibility
+- [x] ~~Add the option to toggle list items within sections visibility~~
+- [ ] Add the visibility preferences for items and sections into the saved JSON files
 - [ ] Add the option to download resume as a pdf file
 - [ ] Add the option to rearrange sections
 - [ ] Add the option to rearrange lists within sections